David Crosby: Politics

 Crosby was politically active throughout his professional career.
-He publicly questioned the report of the Warren Commission covering the assassination of John F. Kennedy onstage during the Byrds' appearance at the Monterey Festival in 1967.
-He identified as a pacifist and was a well-known opponent of U.S. participation in the Vietnam War, though he also defended the right to own guns.
+He publicly questioned the report of the Warren Commission covering the assassination of John F. Kennedy onstage during the Byrds's appearance at the Monterey Festival in 1967, to the anger of his bandmates.
+He identified as a pacifist and was a well-known opponent of U.S. participation in the Vietnam War, although he defended the right to own guns.

 Crosby strongly criticized the presidency of Donald Trump, declaring him to be "a dangerous guy who's got a big ego".
-For the 2020 presidential election, he said in an interview that Mayor Pete Buttigieg was his favorite candidate for president and that he was smarter than all the others combined; however, he eventually voted for Bernie Sanders.
+For the 2020 presidential election, he said in an interview that Mayor Pete Buttigieg was his favorite candidate for president and was smarter than all the others combined; however, he eventually voted for Bernie Sanders.

 Although Crosby was against Joe Biden's candidacy during the 2020 presidential primaries, he voiced a more positive assessment following Biden's general election victory in November.
-Describing him as a "decent guy", Crosby noted that the personal tragedies Biden experienced with the tragic deaths of his first wife and daughter in 1972 and his oldest son, Beau, in 2015, made him a better human being.
+Describing him as a "decent guy", Crosby noted that the personal tragedies Biden experienced with the deaths of his first wife and daughter in 1972 and his oldest son, Beau, in 2015, made him a better human being.
 "He has humanity and he has compassion for other human beings because he's seen a lot of rough stuff himself.
 I don't generally trust most politicians but I trust [Biden] to be who he is and I think he's going to do a good job."
 In May 2022, Crosby wrote in response to a pro-union tweet from Biden that "most Unions are useless and totally dishonest."